Close Menu

 The NISHP is a step in the right direction towards a brighter, more sustainable future for Nigeria’s healthcare sector.”

-Tinyan Ogiehor, Stakeholders Engagement Expert for NISHP, added that the project’s impact would be especially felt in rural areas, where access to electricity remains limited.
+Tinyan Ogiehor, Stakeholders Engagement Expert for NISHP, said the project will especially impact rural areas where electricity access remains limited.

 “By leveraging solar power, Nigeria can reduce its reliance on fossil fuels, mitigate climate change, and promote sustainable energy solutions.